yousefwalid/SpotifyElGhalaba/README.md

 # Database Seeds

-To seed an empty database before running the project you should run `npm run seed`, this will use the prewritten seeds stored in `./seeds/` to seed your local database.
+To seed an empty database before running the project you should run `npm run seed`, this will use the prewritten seeds stored in `./seeds/` to seed your local database.<br/>

+<b>Note (VIP!):</b> You have to add '.mp3' tracks to folder ./seeds/tracks before you run seeds.
+You can download this <a href ="https://drive.google.com/drive/folders/1bcyXMqYylsEWA89Z74ctR3ZZh-GbK_nN?usp=sharing">track collection</a>

 **DISCLAIMER** Take care as database seeds will wipe your database clean before seeding.